Shop opening hours are Monday to Saturday 9.30 to 5.30. Sundays 11.00 to 4.00

 145 High St, Lewes, East Sussex BN7 1XT (Tel: 01273 483449)

-At the corner of the High Street and Westgate - opposite the 15th Century Bookshop at the top of Keere Street and just outside the old town walls - also known as the ‘bottleneck’ where the road narrows through the town gates.
-Edit
+We are at the corner of the High Street and Westgate - opposite the 15th Century Bookshop at the top of Keere Street and just outside the old town gates - also known as the ‘bottleneck’.

 LEWES is famous for its variety of shops.
-Along the length of the High Street most shops are independent retailers.
-You will therefore find an unusually wide range of items - from contemporary designer goods to antiques - as well as a personable welcome.
+Along the length of the High Street there are many independent shops.
+You can find a wide range of items - from contemporary designer goods to antiques - as well as a personable welcome.

 Lewes is the largest town in the South Downs National Park - England's newest National Park inaugurated in 2011.
 Many beautiful walks can be made directly from the town centre.